DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.md

 The steps necessary to correct the AT version will depend on your
 hardware:

-- `ESP-01 or ESP-01s <support/wifi-at-version:Correcting the AT version on a ESP-01>`{.interpreted-text
+- `ESP-01 or ESP-01s <support/wifi-at-version:Correcting the AT version on a ESP-01>`
-  role="ref"}
-- `Makerfabs ESP8266 Wifi Shield <support/wifi-at-version:Correcting the AT version on a Makerfabs ESP8266 Wifi Shield>`{.interpreted-text
+- `Makerfabs ESP8266 Wifi Shield <support/wifi-at-version:Correcting the AT version on a Makerfabs ESP8266 Wifi Shield>`
-  role="ref"}
-- `Duinopeak ESP8266 WiFi Expansion board <support/wifi-at-version:Correcting the AT version on a Duinopeak ESP8266 WiFi Expansion Board>`{.interpreted-text role="ref"}
+- `Duinopeak ESP8266 WiFi Expansion board <support/wifi-at-version:Correcting the AT version on a Duinopeak ESP8266 WiFi Expansion Board>`
-- `Mega+WiF board <support/wifi-at-version:Correcting the AT version on a Mega+WiFi>`{.interpreted-text
+- `Mega+WiF board <support/wifi-at-version:Correcting the AT version on a Mega+WiFi>`
-  role="ref"}

-We strongly recommend upgrading or downgrading to the \"NonOS AT\" version 1.7.4 available on our `/download/esp8266`{.interpreted-text role="doc"} download page **prior** to reaching out for support from the team.
+We strongly recommend upgrading or downgrading to the \"NonOS AT\" version 1.7.4 available on our `/download/esp8266` download page **prior** to reaching out for support from the team.

 ------------------------------------------------------------------------